Muller-bit/Web3_Wallet_Security/notes/02_indepth_Mullti_sig_wallet.md

 - Crucial Tip: Distribute Your Signer Keys Strategically!

 - The most critical aspect of multi-sig security is the distribution of the private keys for the signer wallets.

+- Do not store all your private keys for the multi-sig signers on the same device or in the same physical location.